I am a Climate Scientist studying climate variability, change, and attribution at Climate Central.

-I am a postdoctoral associate working with Prof. Bob Kopp in the Department of Earth and Planetary Sciences at Rutgers University.
-At Rutgers I explore sea-level projections, structural and parametric uncertainties in glaciological and atmospheric processes, and paleoclimate//observational constraints on future sea level change.
+I previously worked with Prof. Bob Kopp in the Department of Earth and Planetary Sciences at Rutgers University, where I explored sea-level projections, structural and parametric uncertainties in glaciological and atmospheric processes, and paleoclimate/observational constraints on future sea level change.

 My first interests in weather and climate developed when I experienced first-hand the intensity and damaging impacts of Hurricane Jeanne in 2004 (listen to my interview about this experience, feature in the AMS Oral History Project).
 I received my Bachelor’s degree in Meteorology from the Florida State University in 2012.
 At FSU as an undergraduate research assistant at the Center for Ocean-Atmospheric Prediction Studies, I worked directly with Assistant State Climatologist, performed quality control on shipboard data, and researched the climatic impacts of the El Niño Southern Oscillation on Southeastern US temperatures.

 I attended the Massachusetts Institute of Technology from 2012-2018.
 Advised by Prof. Susan Solomon, I successfully defended my doctoral thesis entitled “The Tropopause Region Thermal Structure and Tropical Cyclones” in December 2017 and graduated with my PhD in February 2018.